lnobrz/zeldapi-project/README.md

 - Styled Components
 - React Animated CSS

-## How run this application locally
+## How to run this application locally

 1. clone this repository
-2. inside the project's diretorym, run "npm install" in the terminal
+2. inside the project directory, run "npm install" in the terminal
 3. run "npm run dev" to run locally in development mode

-## How to acsess this application remotelly
+## How to access this application remotelly

-1. you can access Zeldapi Project here: (url)
+You can access Zeldapi Project here: https://zeldapi-project.vercel.app

-## Important Informations
+## Important informations

-- Project's layout was FULLY inspired by The Legend Of Zelda website - https://www.zelda.com/
+- Project layout was fully inspired by The Legend Of Zelda official website: https://www.zelda.com/
 - I do not own any rights about the images that was used in Zeldapi Project
-- All the code inside this repository is mine
+- All the code inside this repository is mine and was fully made by myself
 - This project was made for professional and educational purposes

-## Found bugs?
-Please, let me know!

-If you've found a bug or even has some improvement suggestions, contact me!

 ## Contact me!

+Found any bugs, has some improvement suggestion or liked my job and want to reach me?
+Go ahead:

 - linkedin: https://www.linkedin.com/in/lucas-nobrz/
 - email: lucasnobre37@outlook.com